truenas/documentation/content/SCALE/SCALETutorials/Shares/MixedModeShares.md

 ## Adding a Multiprotocol Share

-Adding a multiprotocol SMB and NFS share to your system involves several steps to add the share and get it working.
+Adding a multiprotocol SMB and NFS share to your system involves several steps:

 1. [Configure Active Directory](#joining-active-directory) and join the TrueNAS SCALE system to your AD domain.
    Configure a container, Kerberos admin, and user accounts in AD.